-- The District's net assets ending June 30, 2017 were \$284,702. - The District's revenue for the year ending June 30, 2017 is \$1,284,808 of which the major sources are Federal, State, Local grants of \$1,148,977.
-The majority of these funds are used to fund various program areas with approximately 46% used for planning and 35% for restoration construction.
-Funds, not financially administered by the MRCD, are applied to construction projects as matching contributions. - The annual contribution from the Marin County General Fund was \$100,000 which was used to support District programs and to partially offset operational costs that were not covered by Local, State or Federal grants.
-Funding supports annual training and education of MRCD staff, non-recoverable accounting costs, ongoing monitoring and maintenance of completed projects.
-The Marin RCD also contracted bookkeeping services in the amount of \$34,262 which is excluded from Federal, State and Local revenues in addition to interest, rebates and state reimbursement in the amount of \$1.569.
+- The District's net assets ending June 30, 2018 were \$283,029. - The District's revenue for the year ending June 30, 2018 is \$1,383,068 of which the major sources are Federal, State, Local grants of \$1,275,818.
+The majority of these funds are used to fund various program areas with approximately 32% used for planning and 54% for restoration construction.
+Funds, not financially administered by the MRCD, are applied to construction projects as matching contributions. - The annual contribution from the Marin County General Fund was \$100,000, 7% of the total budget, and was used to support District programs and offset operational costs that were not covered by Local, State or Federal grants.
+Funding supports annual training, education of MRCD staff, and non-recoverable accounting costs which are excluded from Federal, State and Local revenue sources.
+The remaining \$7,250 represents interest, rebates and reimbursements.